abhi3700/evm-playground/README.md

 }
 ```

-- For the control structure, if there is only a single statement, you don't need to use parentheses.
+- Formatting | For the control structure, if there is only a single statement, you don't need to use parentheses.

 ```
 The way to standardize: